 Be specific.
 Let’s say you want to book your next holiday, you’ll need to look at dates, brainstorm and agree on potential destinations with your spouse, come up with an itinerary based on your own research or a travel agent’s inputs, book the airlines, accommodation, etc. You get the point, right?
 The more details you go into, the more accurate you’ll be to estimate the time it’ll take to book your holiday.

 Be realistic.
 Wishful thinking doesn’t work!
 If you’re trying to estimate how long it takes your child to get ready for school in the morning, there’s no point indicating 5 minutes for breakfast if she’s a slow eater and needs 15 minutes.

-Similarly build in “hidden” times, in particular traveling time, set-up time or wrap-up time.
+Similarly build in “hidden” times, in particular traveling time, set-up time, or wrap-up time.
 For example, a one-hour yoga class is likely to turn into a 1.5-hour event.
-Because you may need to add 10 minutes to walk/drive to the studio, 5 minutes to change into your gear, 5 minutes to shower and get dressed afterwards, and 10 minutes to walk/drive back.
+Because you may need to add 10 minutes to walk/drive to the studio, 5 minutes to change into your gear, 5 minutes to shower and get dressed afterward, and 10 minutes to walk/drive back.